keil4ni/recipe-analysis/README.md

 <iframe src = "assets/hypothesis_test.html" width = "800" height = "600" frameborder = "0"></iframe>

 #### Conclusion of Permutation Test
-Based on the analysis, there is no evidence to support the claim that recipes with longer cooking times (60 minutes or more) have higher ratings than those with shorter cooking times.
+Based on the analysis, there is not enough evidence to support the claim that recipes with longer cooking times (60 minutes or more) have higher ratings than those with shorter cooking times.
 The observed data shows that long recipes tend to have slightly lower average ratings compared to short recipes.
 The one-sided permutation test yielded a p-value of 1.0, indicating that the observed difference is not consistent with the hypothesis that long recipes are rated higher.
 Therefore, cooking time does not appear to positively influence user ratings in this dataset.

 #### Justification
 - We compared means because the rating variable is quantitative.